-Means "from two sources" or "created by mixing" or colloquially (sometimes pejorative) and Mischling, Bastard or Blendling.
-In the natural scientific linguistic usage it is understood as a living being (plant, animal), which by crossing originated from parents of different breeding lines (genus = genus or species = species).
-Spontaneously formed in nature without human intervention crosses are called especially in plants as natural hybrids.
-In viticulture, hybrids are understood to mean only the crossing results between different species or genera.
+Means "from two different origins" or "created by mixing" or colloquially (sometimes also pejoratively) also mixed breed, bastard or blendling.
+In scientific language use, this means a living being (plant, animal) that through crossing by parents of different breeding lines (genus = genus or species = species).
+Crossings that arise spontaneously in nature without human intervention are referred to as natural hybrids, especially in plants.
+In viniculture, hybrids are understood only as the results of crosses between different species or genera.
 Strictly speaking, crosses of the same species are already hybrids (intraspecific = within the species).
-As a rule, however, this is not interpreted in this way, but as hybrids only interspecific or intergeneric crosses are understood.
+However, this is usually not interpreted in this way, but rather understood as hybrids only interspecific or intergeneric crossings.

-Ultimately, the authors of the study suggest that the current ban on the use of interspecific grape varieties should continue to be maintained in order to provide such an incentive for further research that would yield new and better interspecific varieties.
-However, the study was received differently in the individual member states and vividly illustrates the problems within the European Union, for 27 countries and more to create uniform, universally accepted rules.
-Denmark, England, Netherlands and Sweden are in favor of lifting the ban.
-By contrast, Greece, Italy, Portugal and Spain are in favor of retention.
-The countries of Germany, France, Luxembourg and Austria, in turn, welcome the study and the objectives, but see the research only at the beginning.
-See also below Vines systematics and a list of varietal keywords below grapevine,
+Ultimately, the study's authors suggest that the current ban on the use of interspecific grape varieties should be maintained to provide an incentive for further research that would produce new and better interspecific varieties.
+However, the study was taken up differently in the individual member states and clearly shows the problems within the European Union for 27 countries and more to create uniform rules that are accepted by all.
+Denmark, England, the Netherlands and Sweden are in favor of lifting the ban.
+Greece, Italy, Portugal and Spain, however, are in favor of retention.
+The countries of Germany, France, Luxembourg and Austria, on the other hand, generally welcome study and objectives, but only see the research work at the beginning.
+See also under Vines systematics as well as a list of keywords relevant to grape varieties under grapevine,